top of page

 New data show the city’s population grew by about 9,200 over the past decade to about 1,197,800 residents in the 2010 U.S. census, and the city has 734 more officers than in 2000.

-In 2012, Chief Brown identified 27 zones in the city where people are most likely to be victimized by crime.
+In 2012, the department identified 27 zones in the city where people are most likely to be victimized by crime.
 These 27 areas make up just 6 percent of the city’s area but account for over 36 percent of its crime.
 Safer Dallas Better Dallas is committed to supporting Chief David Brown’s goal to equip DPD with the necessary tools to attack crime in these concentrated areas.
 Equipping the TAAG areas with the leading technology will result in an overall city-wide crime reduction and, more specifically:

 • Reduction in residential burglaries and thefts